Traversio

 print(report.connectRTTStatistics.averageMilliseconds)

-You might see a very small connect RTT and a much larger first-byte-derived estimate.
-That usually means the TCP connection completed near the client, but the real server response still had to travel farther.
+You might see a very small route setup value and a much larger SSH service-request RTT.
+That usually means the route setup completed near the client, and the real final-server round trip still had to travel farther.

-At the TCP layer, the earliest server response is SYN-ACK, but stream sockets do not expose packet boundaries to the application.
+At the TCP layer, the earliest server response is SYN-ACK.
+Packet boundaries stay below the stream socket API.

-At the SSH application layer, the earliest bytes are usually from the server identification line:
+At the SSH application layer, the first SSH-related data is the server identification line:

 SSH-2.0-OpenSSH_9.9

-But RFC 4253 allows the server to send non-SSH- text lines before that identification line.
-For that reason, this API deliberately talks about the first received server byte, not the banner as a whole.
+RFC 4253 allows the server to send non-SSH- text lines before that identification line.
+After identification exchange, the first binary SSH transport packet is SSH_MSG_KEXINIT.

 Scope

-• it opens a direct TCP socket to host:port
+• it opens a direct TCP socket, a configured connection-proxy stream, or a ProxyJump direct-tcpip stream to host:port

 Use it as a latency utility.
 Full session success still depends on the later SSH stages.